8 Signs You Should Reconsider Your Data Documentation Tools

 8. Your team has no central data dictionary

 We've heard about teams with many different data dictionaries across marketing, sales and product.
 Teams who have many data dictionaries throughout the company should consider centralizing the documentation into one place.
 Few employees should be able to manipulate the data dictionary, but every employee should be able to access the information in the document.
 Today, data dictionaries live in Excel sheets or Notion tables that are unavailable to everyone at the company.
 Data teams that work together need to embrace collaborative data documentation and dictionary tools that are accessible to every employee.
-We created a guide for teams that are putting together a data dictionary here.

 If your team is starting to consider a new data documentation or discovery tool, we would love to be apart of the conversation.
 You can start automatically cataloguing your data with Secoda by signing up to our free tier.
 Our vision is to make searching your data feel like a superpower and we're exciting about what we have in store to make that vision a reality.